G4LF0/MatrixCoreImage/README.md

 # MatrixCoreImage
-A simple program in matlab that says to you if your vector is in the matrix, in the core, in both, only in image/core but not in image/core an in not in both.
+A simple program in matlab that says to you if your vector is in the matrix, in the core, in both, only in image/core but not in image/core and not in both.